rogervaas/keycloak-authz/README.md

 Being based on both OAuth2 and UMA concepts, this project can be used as great tool to:

 * Control your protected resources and the actions that can be performed on them
-* Centralize Policy Management
+* Centralized Policy Management
-* Support a centralized and RESTful-based Athorization Services for different platforms and environments
+* Centralized and RESTful-based Athorization Services for different environments
 * Audit and analyse authorization requests and decision results
-* Avoid replicate code across projects or redeploy your applications when your policies need to change
+* Avoid code replication across projects or redeploys of your applications when your policies need to change
 * Provide a better and more secure way to your users share information
 * Obligations and Advices
 * Alerts and Notifications
 * Authorization and Resource Sharing Flows

 Some of these features are planned or are being developed.
 Feel free to contribute :)

 ### The Protection API